sonofspike/cluster_mgnt_roles/README.md

    - The following can be used for accomplishing operator-specific mirroring after the registry is stood up: <https://github.com/openshift-telco/ocp4-offline-operator-mirror>

 ### The Usual OpenShift Infrastructure Requirements
+3. NTP server, use chrony

-4. DHCP for giving out addresses to nodes that will become part of the cluster
+4. DHCP (dnsmasq) for giving out addresses to nodes that will become part of the cluster
    - Future updates to this playbook will support static IP address assignment
 5. API endpoint (API Virtual IP)
 6. Wildcard domain `*.apps.<clusterName>.<baseDomain>` (Ingress VIP)